 Why Lutein Supplements Are Important

 Unfortunately, as we age, our levels of lutein decrease because the body can’t produce it.
 Smokers, blue-eyed folks, and postmenopausal women have also been found to have lower levels of lutein.
-Fortunately, you can replenish the amount of lutein in your blood, and ultimately your eyes, through diet and nutritional supplementation.
+Fortunately, you can replenish the amount of lutein in your blood, and ultimately your eyes and brain, through diet and nutritional supplementation.

-Research has shown that taking 15–30 mg of lutein daily provides the best protection for your vision and overall eye health.
+Research has shown that taking 15–40 mg of lutein daily provides the best protection.
 Since most people don’t eat enough dark, leafy green vegetables and egg yolks (the average intake of lutein via diet is 2 mg per day) I believe it is critical to also take supplements that contain lutein.

 Now it’s your turn: Do you supplement with lutein?